andym388/andym388/README.md

 Github Site: <a href="https://andym388.github.io/a01_1hello-world/">Hello World Page</a><br>

 <b>Team Profile App</b><br>
-The simple Team Profile App displays the information about your Team Members such as the name, the job and a photo image.<br>
+This simple Team Profile App displays the information about your Team Members such as the name, the job and a photo image.<br>
 When your mouse hover over the trash icon, it turns red.<br>
 When you click on the trash icon beside each profile, it removes that profile from the list of profiles.<br>
 The Team Profile Data is stored as a JSON array having objects, so if you refresh the page, it will get the data back and repopulate the page with the profiles.<br>
+Search functionality is also available such that when you type out some Search Characters, it filters and display the matching Names.
 Github Repo: <a href="https://github.com/andym388/a02_1team-profile">Source code for this React App</a><br>
 Github Site: <a href="https://andym388.github.io/a02_1team-profile/">Team Profile Page</a><br>